Jgfyyvzss/MtEmu-SolarOGN/Remote_Access/ReadMe.md

 ssh pi@spr.openpoort.io -p 12345
 ```

-On Windows machines you'll need PuTTY, on Mac or Linux just use a shell (command prompt window) `SSH xxx@spr.openport.io:12345`
+On Windows machines you'll need PuTTY, on Mac or Linux just use a shell (command prompt window)